sky1515/Hangman-Anime/README.md

 ## Why play this game?

-- You will discover new anime titles you,ve never heard of before.
+- You will discover new anime titles you've never heard of before.
 - It’s the perfect excuse to procrastinate but still feel productive.
 - You get to see cool anime art without hunting for it on Google.